Published on

 Before we get started, you'll need to have the following prerequisites in place:

-Step 1: Import the Necessary Libraries
+Step 1: Import the required Libraries

 import smtplib